logo

 HOMER2 adds to HOMER's DNA motif and sequence analysis capabilities in two new directions:

 • First, HOMER2 expands the number of ways HOMER can consider background or control sequences when calculating DNA motif enrichment.
 Mainly, it can now randomly select from the genome or generate synthetic sequences that match positional k-mer content.
-This means that if your DNA sequences are anchored on a feature of interest, HOMER will attempt to account for lower-order (i.e. dinucleotide) sequence bias that might be present in your sequences.
+This means that if your DNA sequences are anchored on a feature of interest, HOMER will attempt to account for lower-order (i.e. dinucleotide) position-dependent sequence bias that might be present in your sequences.
 For example, if you have sequences centered on transcription start sites (TSS), certain nucleotides are likely to occur at certain positions, which may artificially increase the chance a given DNA motif will be recognized at that position.
 New background selection methods help address this concern, and provide tools to score the relative enrichment/depletion of motifs as a function of the motifs position in such sequences.

 • Second, HOMER2 incorporates tools to help assess if DNA variants found at specific positions within a set of sequences tend to either enhance or diminish the predicted affinity of DNA motifs in association with a specific phenotype.
 For example, given two strains of mice and a set of TSSs that are specifically active in one strain versus the other, the program will assess if variants that enhance (or improve) the match for a given DNA motif are associated with an active (or inactive) phenotype.